Is Spinal Stenosis causing my neck or back pain?

 Symptoms of Spinal Stenosis

 As with many spinal conditions, the symptoms of spinal stenosis can seem very similar to other possible diagnoses.
 Additionally, symptoms can vary greatly from person to person, especially because stenosis can occur in different areas and structures of the spine.
 In order to accurately reach a diagnosis, it is important to consult a physician who can use all of the tools in their toolbox to fully assess the source of your pain and discomfort.
 That being said, if you experience any of the symptoms below, you may be dealing with spinal stenosis.
-Address the following symptoms with the assistance of a medical professional:

 If you think you are experiencing any symptoms associated with spinal stenosis, please contact the Advanced Spine Center today.
 Dr. Jason E. Lowenstein is fully versed in minimally invasive treatments for spinal stenosis, and adopts an individualized, patient-centered approach to designing treatment plans.
 Dr. Lowenstein is here to help you find relief from your pain and discomfort, and will get you back to participating in your daily life